 During busy seasons, there’s a higher demand for housing.
 In other words, a lot of houses will be available, driving up property prices.
 Sellers won’t be worried about not finding a buyer because they’ll be getting a lot of offers.
 Hence, you probably won’t be able to negotiate a better deal at this time.

-That’s why the best time to buy a house would be in slow seasons such as the winter.
+Buying a home in the winter season is a wise decision to get a great deal.
 For starters, property prices are lower at this time, allowing you to save around seven percent compared to purchasing a property in the summer.
 Since competition is low, sellers that are desperate to sell will end up lowering their prices.
 They’ll also be more open to negotiating a better deal.

 The downside, however, is that buying during the slow season means you won’t have that many options.
 While you’ll be able to see how the house holds up in wintry weather, you won’t be able to check if the outdoors needs work.